shahaooda/hs-zhw-shoes-layout-re-coded-erbil-2018/README.md

 ## Introduction

-You've been hired as a developer to write the code for a cutting edge shoes
+You've been hired a developer to write the code for a cutting edge shoes
 website: ZHW.
 Somehow, without being able to program it themselves, the company has provided a complete image for what the site should look like once the HTML and CSS has been updated: